drmfinlay/todoist-org-mode/README.rst

   <https://orgmode.org/manual/Repeated-tasks.html>`__ section for how to specify
   recurring due dates in Org mode.

-- Project notes, item notes/comments, calendar feeds, reminders and templates are **not** brought over in the conversion process.
+- Project comments, item comments, calendar feeds, reminders and templates are **not** brought over in the conversion process.

 - Archived projects and sections are not included by default.
 There is an optional